A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

-The fundamental crossed complex of a CW-complex is `free' on its cells \cite[Corollary 7.11]{brown_hha}.
-Let us explain what this means, for the sake of exposition, in the particular case of special CW-complexes.
-The following is adapted from \cite[Example 7.3.19 and Corollary 8.3.14]{brown_higgins_sivera}.
+The fundamental crossed complex of a CW-complex $X$ is `free' on its cells; see \cite[Corollary 7.11]{brown_hha}.
+This means that crossed complex maps $f\colon \Pi(X_\sk) \to \A$ can be specified by giving their value on each cell of $X$.
+The latter assignment should be compatible with the boundary maps, of $\A$.
+We need some notation to make this precise.

-First the intuitive idea, before we give a few more details.
-Suppose that $X$ is a CW-complex, then, for each 0-cell / vertex, $x$, we have $\Pi(X_*)_n(x,x)=\pi_n(X^n,X^{n-1},x)$, which, if $n\ge 3$, is well known to be a free module, over the fundamental group $\pi_1(X,x)$, free on the set of $n$-cells.
-Moreover, $\pi_1(X^1,X^0)$, itself, is a free groupoid, over the set of $1$-cells, of $X$.
-For $n=2$, $\pi_2(X^2,X^1,x)$ is a free crossed $\pi_1(X^1,X^0)$-module, \cite[\S 2.2]{brown_higgins_sivera}.
-The idea of `freeness' in the crossed complex case is that we can completely specify a crossed complex map, $f\colon \Pi(X_*)\to \A$, by saying where that generating set of $n$-cells is to be sent in each dimension.
-Of course, that assignment should be compatible with all the actions, boundary maps, etc., so requires quite a bit more work, and a bit more notation, to make this precise.